As more districts are discovering every day, two-way radios in K-12 schools are the centerpiece of any effective safety plan.

 Challenge: School was in session.

-Solution: We worked after hours and weekends to avoid disrupting students.
+Solution: We worked after hours and on weekends to avoid disrupting students.

 The new system has improved two-way radio and cell connectivity for ETHS security officers and staff as well as first responders, increasing everyone’s safety.
 We’re glad to have been part of such a rewarding project.